steelwheels/JSTerminal/Documents/UsersManual.md

 ````
 There are more sample scripts in [sample AppleScript scripts](AppleScript.md).

-### Sending AppleEvents to control other applications
+### Control the other specific applications
-This application supports sending AppleEvents to control specific applications such as TextEdit.
+This application supports sending AppleEvents to control specific applications: [TextEdit](AppleEvent/TextEdit.md).
 This is sample code to control TextEdit application.
 You can launch, activate and make new document TextEdit.app.
 ````